parsoss/kiosk/README.md

 1. **Start**: Click the "Start" button to begin the ordering process.
 2. **Category Selection**: Use category buttons to browse and filter items.
 3. **Voice Ordering**: Press the "Voice Order" button, then speak your order (e.g., "Americano 3, Croissant 2").
 Google STT will recognize the command and add it to the order list.
-4. **Recommendations**: The system provides suggestions based on the order using GPT-4-turbo, enhancing the user experience with relevant item ideas
+4. **Recommendations**: The system provides suggestions based on the order using GPT-4o-mini